 My friends would always ask me why my hair was a mess and all I could reply was that it was my style - while in my head I would curse them.
 I was hellbent on solving my hair issue somehow.
 I did a lot of research and I came across 2 options: permanent straightening and hair smoothening.

-Two hours later, the result of the hair smoothening was more than amazing!
-My hair was bouncy and shiny.
-All I was told was to not get my hair wet in the rain for the next 3 days and I left happier than ever.
-I got multiple compliments from my family and thought that nothing could spoil my vacation now.
-In my head, I had already planned to take a million selfies!
 At some point during our trip, I had to wash my hair, which I was more than happy to do because I wanted to see what this smoothening had done.
 It was right before I had to go out sightseeing (which in my family mostly means shopping).
-After my bath I noticed that one half of my hair seemed curlier than the other half, but my mom blamed it on me just being overly critical.
+After my bath, I noticed that one half of my hair seemed curlier than the other half, but my mom blamed it on me just being overly critical.
 As the day passed, my hair started to dry.
 I clearly remember that I was trying on a dress at H&M and I looked in the mirror and screamed!
-Half of my hair was straight while the other half was visibly curly (not as curly as my original hair but still curly enough to make me look like a freak).
+Half of my hair was straight while the other was half was visibly curly (not as curly as my original hair but still curly enough to make me look like a freak).

 At that moment all I could think about was running to the nearest salon and getting a blow dry.
 I could already imagine the jokes my friends would crack.
 After spending the whole day sulking, I realized I couldn’t do anything about it, at least until my vacation ended.
 I just made a mental note to kill that guy.

 Once I was back home I stormed into the parlour and fired him!
 All he could say was, “Yeh kaise ho gaya?!
 You must have gone out in the rain!”
 I couldn’t take his stupid excuses.
 After 10 minutes of arguing all I could tell him was to just make it okay!